ishigami-lab/lstm/README.md

 # TODO

-* Craters will be arranged based on actual lunar surface.
 * Terrain randomness will be implemented considering the actual lunar terrain surface.
-* Rock distribution will be implemented if possible.
+* Crater distribution will be implemented according to the actual lunar terrain surface.

 # Author